ahuraira/integrated-hr-recruitment-tracker/docs/04-User-Guides.md

 Once the HR team has sourced candidates, you will be asked to provide your feedback directly within Microsoft Teams.

 1.  **Receive the "CVs Ready for Review" Digest:** On a daily or bi-daily basis, if there are new candidates for your review, the system will send you a single, consolidated "digest" card in a private chat from the "Power Automate" bot.

-    *(Insert screenshot of the digest card showing a candidate's details)*

 2.  **Review the AI-Powered Summary:** For each candidate listed, you will see key information that our AI engine has extracted, such as their current role, years of experience, and a confidence score.
 This is designed to give you a quick, at-a-glance summary.
 3.  **Take Action:** For each candidate, you have three options:
     *   **View Full CV:** Click this button to open the candidate's original CV in a new tab for a detailed review.